jerryowusu/Webpack-Boilerplate/README.md

 # To-Do-List
-I created a JavaScript ES6 ToDo list by using webpack to bundle JavaScript.
+In this project, I created a webpack boilerplate with the help of the webpack documentation.